jflorian/doubledog-koji/README.md

 default is `'localhost'`.

 ##### `unprotected_keys`
-An array of names in *keys* which are to be considered unprotected by the garbage collector.
+An array of names or IDs from those in *keys* which are to be considered unprotected by the garbage collector.
+Builds signed with an unprotected key may be deleted.
 Any key not listed here is considered a protected key.

 #### koji::httpd class